JoshuaASears/Brass/README.md

         <li>You may export a printable list of the most current Keys for all your Domain/Username by using the 'Export .txt' button.
 This outputs to the <b>data</b> folder in the program directory.
 The other file in the <b>data</b> folder is the database used for your profile.</li>
     </ol>
     <h3>Build</h3>
     <p>Brass is built using the following python 3.11 builtin modules: tkinter, sqlite, string, date, random, and time.
-The source code are interface.py (GUI and flow control) and keyring.py (data persistence).
+The source code are main.py (root window, main loop), interface.py (GUI and flow control) and keyring.py (data persistence).
 The exe has been compiled using pyinstaller.
 Scripting by Joshua Sears.</p>
 </body>